mattwamoto/Afiax-Employee-handbook/roles/senior_data_analyst.md

 ## Summary

-Made Tech wants to positively impact the country's future by using technology to improve society, for everyone.
+Afiax Connected Healthcare wants to positively impact the country's future by using technology to improve society, for everyone.
 We want to empower the public sector to deliver and continuously improve digital services that are user-centric, data-driven and freed from legacy technology.
 A key component of this is developing modern data systems and platforms that drive informed decision-making for our clients.
 You will also work closely with clients to help shape their data strategy
 As a Senior Data Analyst, you may play one or more roles according to our clients' needs.
 The role is very hands-on and you'll support as a senior contributor role for a project, focusing on:

 - **Data analysis and reporting**: Conducting in-depth data analysis, generating reports, and providing actionable insights for client projects.